zzyzxlab/tao.js/packages/docs/src/content/server-side/socket-io.md

 In order to keep each client separate from the others, the `wireTaoJsToSocketIO` function accepts as part of its options in the third argument an `onConnect` callback that will receive a newly constructed TAO Kernel separate from the default global TAO.
-This is important in allowing us to handle and chain Application Contexts separately for each client.
+This is important in allowing us to handle and chain Application Contexts separately for each client.  _Optionally_ the `onConnect` function can itself return a function that will be called when the socket is disconnected in order to clean up resources set up _within_ the `onConnect` function.

 The global TAO passed into the `wireTaoJsToSocketIO` function will also have Application Contexts proxied to it from the client, and we can use these to react to them in a global way on the Server.